 Let’s look at each of these.

-Why is bigger better?
+Why are bigger diamond paintings better?

 Each diamond is like a pixel in a picture.